 Ecuador hosts nearly half a million refugees and migrants from Venezuela, in addition to being a transit country for thousands of people on the move of multiple nationalities, many of whom are engaging in complex circular and onward movements.
-Amidst the government's substantial efforts to implement regularization initiatives for Venezuelans, including the ongoing VIRTE84 procedure, one of the main needs identified by the refugee and migrant population in Ecuador continues to be access to regularization, documentation and socio-economic integration processes.
+Amidst the government's substantial efforts to implement regularization initiatives for Venezuelans, including the ongoing VIRTE procedure, one of the main needs identified by the refugee and migrant population in Ecuador continues to be access to regularization, documentation and socio-economic integration processes.
 A new national government will take office at the end of 2023, whose approaches to migration and asylum policies are uncertain to date.

-R4V partners face an increasingly complex operational environment in Ecuador, due to an economy still struggling to recover since the COVID-19 pandemic, and growing insecurity in several provinces of the country.85 The security situation hinders humanitarian access, requires ongoing adjustments of intervention modalities, creates security risks for staff, and affects the protection and integration prospects of refugees and migrants.
-These security issues are multi-causal, and have now spread throughout the country to impact internal and regional movement dynamics.86 integration needs of refugees and migrants in Ecuador, as well as their host communities in 23 provinces, focusing on those geographic areas with the highest concentrations of refugees and migrants, as well as along border areas.
+R4V partners face an increasingly complex operational environment in Ecuador, due to an economy still struggling to recover since the COVID-19 pandemic, and growing insecurity in several provinces of the country.
+The security situation hinders humanitarian access, requires ongoing adjustments of intervention modalities, creates security risks for staff, and affects the protection and integration prospects of refugees and migrants.
+These security issues are multi-causal, and have now spread throughout the country to impact internal and regional movement dynamics.